MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter13.md

 ms.assetid: 5D153857-B6B7-4A14-8FB9-067DE198C2C7
 author: charlespetzold
 ms.author: chape
-ms.date: 11/07/2017
+ms.date: 07/18/2018
 ---

 # Summary of Chapter 13.
 Bitmaps

+> [!NOTE]
+> Notes on this page indicate areas where Xamarin.Forms has diverged from the material presented in the book.

 The Xamarin.Forms [`Image`](xref:Xamarin.Forms.Image) element displays a bitmap.
 All the Xamarin.Forms platforms support the JPEG, PNG, GIF, and BMP file formats.

 Bitmaps in Xamarin.Forms come from four places:

 - Over the web as specified by a URL
-- Embedded as a resource in the common Portable Class Library
+- Embedded as a resource in the shared library
 - Embedded as a resource in the platform application projects
 - From anywhere that can be referenced by a .NET `Stream` object, including `MemoryStream`

-Bitmap resources in the PCL are platform-independent, while bitmap resources in the platform projects are platform-specific.
+Bitmap resources in the shared library are platform-independent, while bitmap resources in the platform projects are platform-specific.

+> [!NOTE]
+> The text of the book makes references to Portable Class Libraries, which have been replaced by .NET Standard libraries.
+All the sample code from the book has been converted to use .NET standard libraries.

 The bitmap is specified by setting the [`Source`](xref:Xamarin.Forms.Image.Source) property of `Image` to an object of type [`ImageSource`](xref:Xamarin.Forms.ImageSource), an abstract class with three derivatives: